Higgigamer19/pve-ww/README.md

 It should end up on "\_\_RUNTIME__.img.gz"

-## 9. Enrolling Nodes in a cluster
+## 9. Enrolling Nodes In A Cluster

 So far, we have one or more netbooted hypervisors; they are currently all independent on one another.
 To utilize pve's strongest suit, we need to enroll them in a cluster.